 Regardless of the fabric, you’re probably going to need to wash your base layer after each use.
 Synthetic fabrics have particularly poor odor resistance and will need to be washed more often than wool.

-Synthetic fabrics that are treated with special coatings to improve their wicking ability should be washed with mild detergents.
+Polyester and other materials that are treated with special coatings to improve their wicking ability should be washed with mild detergents.
 Harsh detergents will damage the coatings and treatments and will reduce the wicking ability or even damage the fabric.

 Wool base layers should preferably be hand washed in cold water to prevent shrinking and to retain their shape.
 Mild detergents are best and bleach and fabric softeners should be avoided.

 Both wool and man-mades should be hang-dried.
 Wool is especially prone to shrink if it’s dried in a clothes dryer.

 Once you’ve settled on the fabric, fit and weight of your base layer you may still be left with a few options to choose from.
 Here are a few features to consider:

 Most base layers won’t have a hood but if you’re traveling light the added versatility of a base layer hoodie is great.
 Sometimes you want a little extra warmth around your neck and head without having to pull out your insulating layer.
 Hoods can tend to bunch up under your other layers though.